AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 3a1. iCon shows an error message.

       Use case resumes at step 2.

   * 4a.
 Some compulsory details are missing.

-      * 4a1.
-AddressBook shows an error message.
+      * 4a1. iCon shows an error message.

       Use case resumes at step 2.